rajeshvkothari/oom/Internal/NEW_GIN_README.md

 [Ric Server](#Ric-Server) should be completed only if ric models is to be deployed.

-[Creating Environment for GIN based testing](#Creating-Environment-for-GIN-based-testing) should be completed only if deployment is to be tested in GIN based environment.
+[Creating environment for GIN based testing](#Creating-environment-for-GIN-based-testing) should be completed only if deployment is to be tested in GIN based environment.
 So, for example, to deploy SDWAN, ignore first and only perform steps given in second.

 - **RIC Server**
     --------------------------
 	These server is required for deploying RIC model.

-	**IMPORTANT NOTE : ric server is required ONLY if ric model is to be deployed.**
+	**IMPORTANT NOTE : ric server is required only if ric model is to be deployed.**

 	 - Create AWS VMs in the Ohio region with names as follows use the following specifications and SSH it using putty by using cciPrivateKey:

 	   ```sh
-       VM Name: ric Server
+       VM name: ric Server
        Image: ubuntu-18.04
-       Instance Type: t2.xlarge
+       Instance type: t2.xlarge
-       KeyPair : cciPublicKey
+       Keypair : cciPublicKey
        Disk: 80GB
 	   Security group: launch-wizard-19
 	   vpcId: vpc-9be007f3